ggcarvalho/IN1076_Capstone/README.md

 ## Tools

-The image processing tools available and their respective names (you should use theses names when running the program) are given below:
+The image processing tools available and their respective names (you should use these names when running the main application) are given below:

 - Grayscale filter (`grayscale`): Converts an RGB image into grayscale using the luminance of a pixel.
 The luminance Y is calculated using the formula Y = 0.299r + 0.587g + 0.114b where r, g, and b are the pixel values for the red, green, and blue channels, respectively.